Even though violence against women is widespread and serious, the good news is that it is also preventable.

 By increasing gender equality in our society, promoting equal and respectful relationships, and encouraging respectful, healthy forms of masculinity, we can shift the main drivers of violence against women.
 Over time, and with sustained investment in prevention, this should result in a decrease in the prevalence of this violence.

 For more detail on the projected decrease in violence against women over time, please read our monitoring and evaluation framework, Counting on change.
-For a report on Australia’s national progress towards prevention, please visit Tracking progress in prevention.
+For a report on Australia’s national progress towards prevention, please visit Tracking progress in prevention, where a 2024 update on key data can also be found.

-Find out more about the gendered drivers of violence against women.
+Find out more about the gendered drivers of violence against women and reinforcing factors.